An Easter Countdown is the PERFECT way to celebrate this spring!

 The countdown lasts 30 days.
 But don’t worry about getting all 30 in before Easter!
 If you are getting a late start, you can finish after the official holiday.
 There is nothing that says you must stop!
 The point isn’t when you start and stop; the point is to focus on the various names and characteristics of our Lord.

-Oh, and you can combine this with our Cross Easter Activities for even more Easter family fun.
+Oh, and you can combine this with our Cross Easter Activities and our family Bible study, Uncovering Mercies at the Cross for even more Easter family fun.

 GET YOUR FREE EASTER COUNTDOWN: